What the Fed’s rate cut means for homebuyers and sellers

 There’s no doubt that record-low mortgage rates helped fuel the housing boom of 2020 and 2021.
 Some think it was the single most important factor in pushing the residential real estate market into overdrive.

 When mortgage rates surged higher than they had been in two decades, the housing market slowed dramatically.
 And, while sales volume remains slow, prices are higher than they’ve ever been.
-The nationwide median existing-home price for July was $422,600, according to the National Association of Realtors — very close to June’s all-time-high of $426,900.
+The nationwide median existing-home price for September was $404,500, according to the National Association of Realtors — a record high for the month of September, and not far off June’s all-time-high of $426,900.

 In the long term, home prices and sales tend to be resilient to rising mortgage rates, housing economists say.
 That’s because individual life events that prompt a home purchase — the birth of a child, marriage, a job change — don’t always correspond conveniently with mortgage rate cycles.